-If we fail to retain the highly-skilled personnel currently employed at the Gresham, Oregon manufacturing facility, our ability to successfully integrate the facility and realize the benefits of the acquisition could deteriorate.
+If we fail to retain the highly skilled personnel currently employed at the Gresham manufacturing facility, our ability to successfully integrate the facility and realize the benefits of the acquisition could deteriorate.

-The success of the acquisition of the Gresham, Oregon manufacturing facility depends upon our ability to retain the highly skilled technical, managerial and operations personnel currently employed at the facility.
-We have made offers of continued employment to many of these skilled process-development engineers and other employees with operational expertise.
+The success of the acquisition of the Gresham manufacturing facility depends upon our ability to retain the highly skilled technical, managerial and operations personnel currently employed at the facility.
 If we are unable to retain these employees, we may be required to spend significant resources engaging employees with similar expertise or may be unable to secure such employees at all.
 The loss of services of these employees could prevent us from introducing the high value-added products that can be manufactured on the Gresham manufacturing facility's advanced technology platforms, mitigating the anticipated benefits of the acquisition.

-In connection with the acquisition of the Gresham manufacturing facility, we entered into a long-term supply contract with LSI Logic Corporation, which may result in operating losses at the facility.
+In connection with the acquisition of the Gresham manufacturing facility, we entered into a supply contract with LSI Logic Corporation, which may result in operating losses at the facility.